Tampa Police Department: History

 In 1962 the Criminal Intelligence Unit was organized and became responsible for developing and disseminating available information to officers through special files and investigations.

 The Field Instructor system of training newly appointed police officers was established in 1965.
 Initially, the Field Instructors were the corporals of the squads.
 Later they were each squad's top performing and senior officers.

 1967 brought a new deployment of manpower with the abolition of the platoon system.
 A flexible deployment system with 21 squads replaced it.
 The system deployed officers to areas based on need.

 The Tampa Police academy received certification as a qualified training institute in 1968 by the State Minimum Standards Training Commission.
 At that time the academy was held inside the police department's building.

 1969 brought another revolutionary advent of law enforcement to the department with the purchase of two Hughes 300 helicopters to complement the two fixed-wing aircraft already in operation.
-The helicopter's role in supporting officers on the ground during searches was tremendous.
+The helicopters' role in supporting officers on the ground during searches was tremendous.

 The office of Public Information was created in 1971 to act as a liaison between the department and the news media.
 Also that year, the first Hazardous Device Technician was trained in handling explosives at the US Army Redstone Arsenal base in Huntsville, Alabama.
 That technician worked alone until 1973 when several other officers were also trained at Redstone.

 In 1972 the prisoner booking function, still conducted in the police headquarters building, was transferred to Hillsborough County Sheriff's Office personnel.
 Sheriff's Office personnel performed the duty at police headquarters until 1979 when the operation was moved to the county jail on Morgan Street at Scott Street.

 During 1974, the department established the Internal Affairs Unit to investigate citizen complaints about officers or employees of the department with impartiality and objectivity.

 In September 1975, the department embarked on a new era in community relations and crime prevention by creating the School Resource Officer program.
 The program placed officers into middle and high school level institutes to handle problems that occur and present preventative programs to the students and faculty.
 The full-time position of police legal advisor was also created that year.
 One of the most popular programs among officers was implemented in 1975 as well.
 The take-home car program allowed officers to drive their units to and from work.
 The philosophies were to reduce maintenance on the cars, eliminate staggered reporting times, free space being used for lockers and promote safety through higher visibility of units in the neighborhoods the officers lived.